 Use clear and kind verbal communication to build rapport with candidates by expressing empathy and providing verbal support.
 Ask if there are follow-up questions, and clearly articulate what competencies are being tested.

 Non-verbal communication matters in a remote interview.
 Making eye contact is just as important in a remote technical interview as an in-person interview.
 This means looking at the camera.
 Low or high camera angles might make it look like the candidate (or interviewer) is standing above or below the person they are speaking to.

 A typical onsite interview loop could take six to eight hours in a single block of time.
-Taking onsite interviews remote means you can break it up into segments over two or three days, keeping both candidates and interviewers fresh.
+Taking onsite interviews remotely means you can break it up into segments over two or three days, keeping both candidates and interviewers fresh.

 Consider your interactive developer environment (IDE).
-If you don’t have a proper code editor, consider other options to simulate a coding interview, but avoid a standard text editor like Google docs.
+If you don’t have a proper code editor, consider other options to simulate a coding interview, but avoid a standard text editor like Google Docs.
 Ensure that you have features like testing, auto brackets, and clarifications.